 supports: SUPPORT

-snippet: "immediate surgical decompression leading to pus drainage, removal of the offending tooth... and administration of empirical antibiotics"
+snippet: "the patient was taken up for immediate surgical decompression leading to pus drainage, removal of the offending tooth, bacterial culture and sensitivity, and administration of empirical antibiotics."

 explanation: Shows surgical drainage with tooth extraction as effective source control.